MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/capabilities-edge-options.md

 ---
-description: A reference for WebDriver capabilities and Microsoft Edge-specific options supported by EdgeDriver (Chromium).
+description: A reference for WebDriver capabilities and Microsoft Edge-specific options supported by EdgeDriver.
 title: Capabilities and EdgeOptions
 author: MSEdgeTeam
 ms.author: msedgedevrel